matthewfeickert-talks/talk-chep-2023/talk.md

 ]

 ---
-# Current State of Software Citation in HEP
+# Current State of Software Citation in HEP: Software Projects

-.large[
+.huge[
-* Community views and differences
+* Community views vary widely
+   - .bold[ROOT team]: Explicitly not interested in software citation .italic[[for ROOT](https://indico.cern.ch/event/1211229/contributions/5150202/)] (view is too little impact)
+      - "ROOT's opinion likely cannot be extrapolated"
+   - .bold[Scikit-HEP]: Adopting software citation recommendations from broader open source world community norm &mdash; interested in more citations
+   - .bold[MCNet]: Find Monte Carlo generators are broadly well-cited (point to LHC experiments regular citations) &mdash; current system working well
+* Agreement on importance of technical solutions
+   - Programmatic discovery of citations important
 ]

 ---
-# Support from Journals
+# Recommendations from Journals and Publishers

-.large[
+.huge[
+* .bold[INSPIRE]
+   - INSPIRE currently handles software .bold[papers], but has plans to add support for Data and Software records
+   - Citations would be tracked and counted .bold[by DOI]
-* .bold[Recommendations from Elsevier]
+* .bold[Elsevier]
-   - Community needs to reach consensus on how to cite software, and share outcome with Publishers (won't take lead)
+   - .bold[Community needs to reach consensus] on how to cite software, and share outcome with Publishers (won't take lead)
-   - Publishers can better instruct editors and referees what we expect from them
+   - Publishers can .bold[better instruct editors and referees] what we expect from them
-* .bold[Recommendations from Journal of Open Source Software]
+* .bold[Journal of Open Source Software]
-   - X
-]
+   - In addition to incentivizing high quality software, JOSS can help .bold[[bridge the gap](https://joss.theoj.org/about)]
+   - "recognize that for most researchers, papers and not software are the currency of academic research" ]

 ---